 This toolbox contains a set of canvases that outline the different phases in a service creation process.
 Every tool comes with a series of questions appropriate for a particular phase of the process.

 It has been designed to bring structure and focus to service creation.
 Each canvas is freely available to download and the entire toolbox is available as a pdf with detailed instructions.

 It was developed by Futurice.VISIT TOOLBOX

 This toolbox contains 36 tools categorised by design activity type, representations, receipients, and contents.

 It has been designed to gather methods from social science, business, design and technology that make up the discipline of service design, and share them openly.

-It was created by Roberta Tassi, further developed with the DensityDesign research group at INDACO Department - Politecnico di Milano and DARC.SERVICE DESIGN TOOLS
+It was created by Roberta Tassi, further developed with the DensityDesign research group at INDACO Department - Politecnico di Milano and DARC.VISIT TOOLBOX

 This toolbox contains 498 methods curated from other toolboxes, split into 7 categories.